NOTE: This article was originally published March 13th, 2020, last updated July 14th, 2020.

 - Make sure staff take sick leave and stay home if they think they’re feeling ill.

 - Let customers know that they won’t be charged for canceling floats, even last minute, if they’re not feeling well.
+Take steps to prevent customers who have symptoms, especially a cough or fever, into your center.

 - Put a page on your website informing your customers of your increased cleaning and health policies, and link to it from your scheduling page and emails.